sjwyates/pandas-challenge/README.md

 ### Groupby

 The rest of the analysis relies heavily on the *DataFrame.groupby()* method, which takes in one of the column names and groups all the rows by unique values in that column.
 It's a complex data structure, and most of the struggles I had with this assignment were wrapping my head around what a *groupby* object actually is.
-One reason is that unlike *Series* and *DataFrame*, Jupyter Notebook doesn't attempt to give you any sort of graphical representation.
+One reason is that unlike *Series* and *DataFrame*, Pandas doesn't attempt to give you any sort of graphical representation, it just spits out the object reference.

 I'll admit I still don't quite know how it works under the hood.
-It's a bit like a Rubik's cube, in that you don't need to be able to be totally fluent in the nature of its 4-dimensional chess, you just need to figure out the basic tricks for manipulating it.
+It's a bit like a Rubik's cube, in that you don't need to be totally fluent in the nature of its 3-dimensional chess, you just need to figure out the basic tricks for manipulating it.
 It took hours and hours of playing around (and reading StackOverflow), but at some point it clicked and I was able to refactor some pretty procedural Python into fairly complex and elegant Pandas.

 ### Binning

-One trick Pandas gives you is *binning*, which lets you cut your dataset based on numerical criteria.
+One trick Pandas gives you is *binning*, which lets you classify your dataset based on numerical criteria.
 Normally you need at least 2 lines of code for each condition - ie, an *if*/*elif*/*else* statement and a code block - but with Pandas, you can just call the *cut()* method on a column and pass it a list of numerical range criteria, plus a list of labels for each slice, then save that as a new column in the DataFrame.
 This allowed me to demarcate every row into 8 age range bins with 3 lines of code, which would otherwise take upwards of 20.

 ### Map and format